Razer Opus Wireless ANC Headphones Review

 These THX-certified reference quality headphones challenge Bose and Sony at a much lower price.

-NOTE: Razer graciously sent me a final retail unit to review alongside marketing assets and technical information, but no money changed hands and I had full editorial control over this article.
+NOTE: Razer graciously sent me a retail unit of these headphones to review at my discretion alongside marketing assets and technical information.
+I don’t receive a kickback if you decide to buy one, and none of the links in this article are affiliate links.
+I wasn’t sponsored to write this, and I had full editorial control over this article.

 The wireless noise-cancelling headphone market is crowded with different options, and they mostly fall into two price tiers.
 On the one hand are premium choices like the Bose QC 35, NC 700, and Sony MDR1000X series.
 These models, and a handful of others, sell for prices between $300 and $400 and contain all the modern bells and whistles a mainstream audio consumer could ask for.